saya-rbt/simple-image-recommender/README.md

 	...
 	```

-## Data sources of your training images and licence
+## Data sources of our training images

 We obviously needed an image dataset in order to base our program on.
 We decided to go with Pokémons images and we used their types as the tags/labels, that we already described in the `tags.csv` description above.